 - “Increased divestitures of non-core business and assets across a number of jurisdictions will provide sell-side momentum.

-- There will be a continue focus on the balance between countries in the region remaining attractive investment destinations, and domestic developments in foreign investment, anti-trust and broader M&A law.”
+- There will be a continued focus on balance between countries.
+It will be in the region remaining attractive investment targets and domestic developments in foreign investment.
+This will also take into account anti-trust and broader M&A law.”

-According to Thomson Reuters data, “The Asia-Pacific region had the strongest [M&A] start of the year on record, with announced deals worth US$113 billion and 1,751 transactions.”
-Based on analysis of the market, this appears likely to continue through 2014.
+According to Thomson Reuters data, “The Asia-Pacific region had the strongest [M&A] start of the year on record with legal marketing in Asia.
+It started with declared deals worth US$113 billion and 1,751 sales.”
+Based on an analysis of the market, this appears likely to continue through 2014.